30+ Tips to Increase your Google Crawl Rate in 2023

 This is because Google uses schema markup to better understand the information on your website and display it clearly to users that are looking for specific types of posts.

 Getting new backlinks from authoritative websites is an excellent way to increase the crawl rate of your website and improve its overall search engine ranking.

-This is why SEO beginners should try to find websites that have high domain authority and high page rank and ask them for backlinks.
+This is why SEO beginners should try to find websites with high domain authority and page rank and ask for backlinks.

 26) Use Google Search Console

 Using Google Search Console is a great way to learn more about how Google sees your website.

 This tool can help SEO beginners get better results in SERPs because it takes into account many different factors, including crawl rate.